blanquerna/yellow-delta/README.md

 Based on the great design work of the Datenstrom team and Martin Blomgren with their theme [Clarity](https://github.com/zenblom/yellow-clarity)

+## Manual theme installation
+* Download the theme and unzip the zip file.
+* Open the extension.ini file
+* Copy the files to the respective locations indicated in extension.ini: `system/extensions` - `system/themes` - `system-layout`
+* Adapt the theme
+* Change the default theme to `system/extensions/yellow-system.ini

 ## Semantic HTML
 Redefined the structure of the following pages with the layout and tag elements according to the model